jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

 * Automatically via a build pack.
 The build pacl automatically detects the source code language.
 * Specify a build pack and then override portions in `jenkins-x.yml`
 * Fully define an entirely new pipeline in `jenkins-x.yml`.
 This is only useful for a pipeline that will not be reused.
-Define a reusable pipeline as a build pack.
+For reusable pipelines, define a build pack.

 Build packs are standard, opinionated pipelines for languages.
 They consist of a predefined sequence of steps, run in a consistent order.
 They are similar to stages in that they can be